Michael Massey Player Props: Royals vs. Guardians

 Michael Massey At The Plate

-- Massey is hitting .212 with six doubles, four home runs and 14 walks.
+- Massey has six doubles, four home runs and 14 walks while hitting .209.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.